Meet our researchers.

 Valerie Braithwaite is a leading scholar in the field of social capital and regulation.
 She is a professor of regulatory studies at the School of Regulation and Global Governance at the Australian National University.
 Her work focuses on the interplay between regulators and regulatees, the governing and the governed, asking the questions: What sort of institutional practices generate defiance and disrespect?
 What role does social capital, trust and dialogue play in regulatory effectiveness and regulatory failure?
 She has published extensively on how people deal with power and authority and make sense of government policy in a range of fields including child protection, caregiving, nursing homes, tertiary education, taxation, migration, work health and safety.

-Mary Ivec has over 25 years of experience in human services in government and the not-for-profit sector in community development, clinical practice as a mental health social worker and as a lecturer in social work education.
-For the past seven years, Mary has also been part of a research team at the School of Regulation and Global Governance at the Australian National University, examining the application of restorative justice and responsive regulation in child protection.
-Mary recently published a review of international and national models of engagement, support and advocacy for parents who have contact with child protection systems.
+Mary Ivec has 30 years of experience in human services ranging from the not-for-profit sector, government policy development, social work education and clinical practice as a mental health social worker.
+Since 2007, Mary has also been part of a research team at the School of Regulation and Global Governance at the Australian National University, examining the application of restorative justice and responsive regulation in child protection.
+Related to this, Mary published a review of international and national models of engagement, support and advocacy for parents who have contact with child protection systems.
+She is currently undertaking a PhD at ANU and holds postgraduate degrees in social policy, social work and counselling.

 Meredith Edelman is a PhD scholar in the School of Regulation and Global Governance at ANU.
 Meredith studied law at the University of Southern California before coming to Australia to do her doctorate.
 Her work experience includes a clerkship with the Honorable Philip R. Martinez of the United States District Court for the Western District of Texas (El Paso), working as a bankruptcy and corporate restructuring lawyer, working for a legal services organization providing foreclosure and other legal assistance to low income persons in Reno, Nevada, providing pro bono legal services to organizations serving low income communities in Los Angeles, California as well as the United States Federal Public Defenders office in Tucson, Arizona.
 Before law school, Meredith was a Teach for America corps member and taught bilingual (Spanish and English) pre-kindergarten in Houston, Texas.
 Meredith’s proposed research will consider the varying responses to allegations of sexual abuse against Catholic clergy through a lens of restorative justice.

-Ibolya Losoncz is a Post-Doctoral Research Fellow at the School of Regulation and Global Governance at ANU, after completing her PhD there in 2014.
-She also holds an Honour’s degree in psychology from Charles Sturt University (2003).
-Before commencing her PhD at the ANU, Ibi was a senior research analyst in various public service departments and research institutes, including the Department of Social Services, the Bureau of Transport and Regional Economics, and the Australian Institute of Criminology.
+Ibolya Losoncz is a Research Officer at the School of Regulation and Global Governance at ANU.
+She completed her PhD at the ANU in 2014, and also holds an Honours degree in psychology from Charles Sturt University.
+Before commencing her PhD, Ibi was a senior research analyst in various public service departments and research institutes, including the Department of Social Services, the Bureau of Transport and Regional Economics, and the Australian Institute of Criminology.
 Ibi’s research explores the space between regulatory authorities and immigrant communities, looking at the processes that give rise to tensions and conflict, particularly in relation to family conflict.
 Her PhD research focused on the South Sudanese community and the ways in which they saw their progression into mainstream Australian society blocked by government regulations and policy.

 Linda Gosnell worked as a senior administrator in the School of Regulation and Global Governance before her retirement.
 Post-retirement Linda became a member of our research team and was a highly skilled interviewer who established relationships of trust and support with parents who were trying to deal with the child protection system for the very first time.
 As well as collecting quantitative data in response to an interview schedule, Linda provided a wealth of background information and insightful observations on the experiences and circumstances of parents dealing with child protection workers and expectations.